spree/spree/guides/src/content/developer/upgrades/three-dot-seven-to-four-dot-oh.md

 rails db:migrate
 ```

 ### Read the release notes

 For information about changes contained within this release, please read the [4.0.0 Release Notes](https://guides.spreecommerce.org/release_notes/spree_4_0_0.html).

+### More info

+If you have any questions or suggestions feel free to reach out through [Spree slack channels](http://slack.spreecommerce.org/)